-Burns and scars are, by their nature, some of the most awful injuries anyone can suffer.
-Burns and scarring not only affect our appearance but in more serious injuries can only have secondary effects such as nerve damage, muscular and ligamentous injuries and, of course, huge psychological effects.
+Burns and scarring not only affect our appearance, but in more cases, the injuries can have secondary effects such as nerve damage, ligamentous injuries, and huge psychological effects.

 How do burns and scarring injuries occur?

 Our team of personal injury solicitors have seen and settled personal injury claims arising out of a huge range of accidents.

 Some of the incidents MG Legal's personal injury solicitors have seen cause burns, scars and cut injuries to our clients, include:

 Road Traffic Accidents, particularly more serious ones where occupants hit the interior of the vehicle, or when the injured party comes off a motorbike, or is a cyclist or pedestrian;

 Exposure to UV rays- such as on sunbeds in tanning salons, where customers stay on the sunbed for too long and sustain serious burns.

 Medical Negligence accidents, where either a negligent act turns a routine operation into a larger one requiring more complex surgery, resulting in scarring or infection.